pirafrank/fpiracom/_posts/2015-10-10-restore-old-apache-conf-after-osx-upgrade.md

 ---
 layout: post
-title: Restore your (good) old Apache configuration after upgrading to El Capitan
+title: Restore the previous Apache configuration after upgrading to El Capitan
 categories: osx
+description: Restore the previous Apache configuration after El Capitan upgrade
+keywords: apache,upgrade,osx,OS X,el capitan
 ---

 Since Mavericks, upgrading to a new major version of OS X restores the Apache settings to default.
 Luckily enough the setup backups the old configuration.
 Here's what I did to put it back.